andy0130tw/sshfs/sshfs.rst

 If it is acceptable to discard data being read or written, a quick workaround is to kill the responsible ``sshfs`` process, which will make any blocking operations on the mounted filesystem error out and thereby "unfreeze" the relevant applications.
-Note that force unmounting with ``fusermount -zu``, on the other hand, does not help in this case and will leave read/write operations in the blocking state.
+Note that force unmounting with ``fusermount3 -zu``, on the other hand, does not help in this case and will leave read/write operations in the blocking state.